Lucky-victory/harpee/README.md

 // create a model, the model name represents a table.

 const Users = new harpee.Model("Users",myUsersSchema);

 // Next, initialize it.
-// this will create the schema/table if they don't exist yet.
 // i recommend you get rid of this method after running your app.

 Users.init();